Chapter 4 : A Perpetual Mess

 Sighing, he did.

 "And you."
 She directed her finger to Scorpius' nose.
 Forget tricksy; he was plain annoying.
-The flash of belligerence dropped in favor of sticking up her chin.
 "If you want to get back on my good side, I'll accept a set of sugar quills, raspberry jelly slugs, or Fizzing Whizzbees."

 Scorpius blinked.
 "I can buy your friendship but not your business?"

 "I told you I'm not interested in any business, and I won't ever be.
 If I'm not selling an invention to Uncle George, I intend to distribute it myself."

 An eyebrow shot up.
 "Really now?"
 His grin shone teeth that could've been from the big, bad wolf.
 "Do you really think you can do it?
 Starting up from scratch, getting the proper exposure, not to mention you haven't even finished making the transistor, have you?"